 Finding the Balance

 We believe community conservation is most successful when driven by the needs and interests of local people.
 By respectfully integrating science and traditional knowledge, our programs benefit both people and wildlife.
-We currently partner with fifty-six communities in six conservation landscapes across northern Tanzania, and our impact is growing to critical ecosystems in Kenya and Angola.
+We currently partner with sixty-three communities in six conservation landscapes across northern Tanzania, and our impact is growing to critical ecosystems in Kenya and Angola.

 Noloholo Environmental Center